virtualsquare/virtualsquare.github.io/status.md

 ## News

+New ioth utilities (2022 July):

+* `otip-utils`: One Time IP address (OTIP) utilities: otip\_rproxy (a reverse proxy to otip-ize tcp and udp servers and otipaddr (a simple command to compute the current otip address).

+* `iothradvd`: it is a router advertisement deamon library.
+The server runs as a thread.

+---

 New ioth utilities (2022 June):

 * `iothnamed` is a DNS server/forwarder/cache for the Internet of Threads supporting hash